If You Bought a TelexFree AdCentral or AdCentral Family Package, a $22.5 Million Class Action Settlement May Affect Your Rights

 In a class action, one or more people, called class representatives, sue on behalf of people who have similar claims.
 All these people are members of the class, except for those who exclude themselves from the class.

-Important information about the case will be posted on the website, www.TelexFreeSettlement.com, as it becomes available.
+Important information about the case will be posted on this website as it becomes available.
 Please check the website to be kept informed about any future developments.

 THE SETTLEMENT CLASS